+The doc replied with a sympathetic smile, which grew bigger as her eyes locked onto my hands, which were busy writing out a check.
 "And speaking of spots..." the doctor said, "we call those 'les fleurs de cimetière'."
-I followed her glance to the backs of my hands where a sprinkling of spots now came into focus.
+I followed her glance to the backs of my hands where a sprinkling of les taches brunes now came into focus.
 I hadn't noticed them so much before....

-"Oh," I stammered.
-"I thought they were freckles!"
+"Oh.
+I thought they were freckles!"

 As I exited the doctor's office the score was "-2 plus 1": I had two fewer things to worry about and one more "something" to agonize over: le vieillissement de la peau.

 le mot par jour = word a day